spender-sandbox/cuckoo-modified/docs/book/src/usage/utilities.rst

 Use :ref:`./cuckoo.py --clean` instead which *also* takes care of cleaning sample and task information from MySQL and PostgreSQL databases.
-This utility will also delete all data from the configured MongoDB/GridFS or ElasticSearch databases.
+This utility will also delete all data from the configured MongoDB or ElasticSearch databases.

 Submission Utility